 SSAP No. 2R—Cash, Cash Equivalents, Drafts and Short-Term Investments

-7. Regardless of maturity date, related party or affiliated investments that would be in scope of SSAP No. 26R—Bonds, SSAP No. 43R—Loan-Backed and Structured Securities, or that would be reported as “Other Invested Assets” shall be reported as long-term investments if any of the following conditions apply,1 unless the reporting entity has re-underwritten the investment, maintained appropriate re-underwriting documentation, and each participating party had the ability to independently review the terms and can terminate the transaction prior to renewal.
+7. Regardless of maturity date, related party or affiliated investments that would be in scope of SSAP No. 26R—Bonds, SSAP No. 43R—Asset-Backed Securities, or that would be reported as “Other Invested Assets” shall be reported as long-term investments if any of the following conditions apply,1 unless the reporting entity has re-underwritten the investment, maintained appropriate re-underwriting documentation, and each participating party had the ability to independently review the terms and can terminate the transaction prior to renewal.

 The reporting entity does not reasonably expect the investment to terminate on the maturity date.
 This provision includes investments that are expected to be renewed (or rolled) with a maturity date that ends subsequent to the initial 90-day timeframe.